Tranmere Rovers F.C.: Formative years

 Tranmere Rovers were, initially, formed as Belmont Football Club when the football arms of two cricket clubs – Lyndhurst Wanderers and Belmont – came together in 1884.
 On 15 November 1884, they won their first game 4–0 against Brunswick Rovers.
 This was a friendly match, as there were no leagues until 1888.
-Under the presidency of James McGaul, the team had a successful inaugural season, losing only one of their fifteen matches.
+With James McGaul as their president, the team completed their inaugural season, losing only one of their fifteen matches.
 An unrelated, disbanded side had played under the name "Tranmere Rovers Cricket Club (Association football section)" in 1881–82.
 On 16 September 1885, before their second season began, Belmont F.C. adopted this name Tranmere Rovers.
-Tranmere is historically a large village that was subsumed within the later expansion of the town of Birkenhead.
+Tranmere was historically a large township that was subsumed within the later expansion of the town of Birkenhead.

 Tranmere played their first matches at Steeles Field in Birkenhead.
 In 1887, they bought Ravenshaws Field from Tranmere Rugby Club.
 In 1895, their ground was renamed Prenton Park, although it was 25 years later that the team moved into the current stadium of the same name.
 Tranmere first wore a kit of blue shirts, white shorts and blue socks.
 In 1889 they adopted orange and maroon shirts, but in 1904 returned to wearing their original kit.

 In 1886, Tranmere entered their first competition: the Liverpool and District Challenge Cup; in 1889, they entered the West Lancashire League.
 They joined the Combination, a much stronger league, in 1897, and won the championship in 1908.
-In 1910, continuing their movement through the leagues, they entered the Lancashire Combination and in 1912 they showed their ambition by moving to the present Prenton Park site, with an 800-seat stand.
-Tranmere won the Lancashire Combination Championship in 1914 and Stan Rowlands became the first Tranmere player to receive an international cap when he was selected to play for Wales.
+In 1910, continuing their movement through the leagues, they entered the Lancashire Combination and in 1912 moved to the present Prenton Park site, with an 800-seat stand.
+Tranmere won the Lancashire Combination Championship in 1914, and Stan Rowlands became the first Tranmere player to receive an international cap when he was selected to play for Wales.

 Rovers continued to play throughout the First World War, although their players were criticised for avoiding military service, despite being employed in the local shipyards.